 Oh no, you have just realized that your brake lights don’t work.
-This is no good—not only is it dangerous to be driving around the Philadelphia area with no lights to signal when you are pushing your brakes, but you can also get pulled over and find yourself with a ticket.
+This is no good—not only is it dangerous to be driving around the area with no lights to signal when you are pushing your brakes, but you can also get pulled over and find yourself with a ticket.

 Though some people are great with maintaining their vehicles themselves and take a DIY approach to fixing problems in components like the rear lights, it is always best to have a professional mechanic work on your vehicle.
 If you notice problems with your brake lights, rear tail light or any other type of brake problem, swing by Montgomeryville Nissan and let us fix your vehicle for you.